kennell/ftpknocker/README.md

 Requirements
 ------------

-The iptools module for python must be installed:
+The netaddr module for python must be installed:

 ```
-sudo pip install iptools
+sudo pip install netaddr
 ```

 Usage